JasnaNC/SmartPricing-A-Deep-Learning-Based-Dynamic-Pricing-System-for-E-commerce-Entrepreneurs/README.md

 the project is to create a deep learning model which is able to predict a textile product price based on various features such as brand, category, and product attributes of other similar products, from the given dataset.
-The model utilizes a multilayered neural network architecture with batch normalization and dropout regularization to prevent over fitting.
+The model utilizes a multi layered neural network architecture with batch normalization and dropout regularization to prevent over fitting.
 The dataset is preprocessed using a combination of numerical and categorical feature transformations.
 The model is trained using the Adam